mindjuice/redux/docs/basics/UsageWithReact.md

 ## Installing React Redux

-[React bindings](https://github.com/gaearon/react-redux) are not included in Redux by default.
+The [React bindings](https://github.com/gaearon/react-redux) are not included in Redux by default.
 You need to install them explicitly:

 ```
 npm install --save react-redux